DanielMafra/xarerp-client/README.md

   npm install
 ```

+* Go to /src/services/axios.ts and change baseURL to your API URL

 * Make sure you have configured the API and activated it, then run the command below

 ```bash